Stanford University

 Ph.D.
 Student in Education, admitted Autumn 2021

-She holds a B.A. in Early Childhood Education with honors from the University of Piura (Peru) and an M.A. in International Education Policy Analysis from Stanford University. -
+Daniela holds a B.A. in Early Childhood Education with honors from the University of Piura (Peru) and an M.A. in International Education Policy Analysis from Stanford University.
+She is also the proud mother of two wonderful boys. -

 Yiming Gan